Make-School-Courses/BEW-1.1-RESTful-and-Resourceful-MVC-Architecture/Lessons/02-Git-and-GitHub/README.md

 - `git status` - Run before and/or after adding files
 - `git log` - shows previous commits
+- `git reflog` - shows all changes made to the repository (not just commits)
 - `git diff` - shows diffs in untracked files

 <!-- v -->